Skip to main content

 Google Analytics & Universal Impact

-This affects almost every website: If your organization uses Google Analytics, Google Tag Manager, or similar tracking tools, you need cookie consent regardless of what other privacy laws may or may not apply to you.
+This affects almost every website: If your organization uses Google Analytics, Google Tag Manager, or similar tracking tools, consent handling and tag behavior settings can materially impact data collection, ad features, and reporting quality.

 Google's platforms now require proper cookie consent to:

-Why this makes it universal: Since most websites want to track basic analytics (visitor counts, popular pages, traffic sources), cookie consent has become a practical necessity, not just a legal one.
+Why this is broadly relevant: Since most websites want to track basic analytics (visitor counts, popular pages, traffic sources), consent-aware analytics configuration has become a practical necessity, not just a legal discussion.

 Our Approach to Privacy Compliance Requests